Less govt interference will make startup ecosystem grow, crutches help only in short run: Goyal | Education

 - India

-The less the government interferes in the startup ecosystem, the more potential it will have to become successful, Union minister Piyush Goyal said here on Sunday.
+The less the government interferes in the startup ecosystem, the more potential the latter will have to become successful, Union minister Piyush Goyal said here on Sunday.

-But the government can play the role of a facilitator, he added.
+He added that India may have a billion problems, but it also possesses billions of brilliant entrepreneurs to solve the issues through extremely cost-effective solutions.
 The Minister of Commerce and Industry was addressing a gathering during a visit to the Science and Technology Park at the Savitribai Phule Pune University (SPPU).

 Unicorn is a startup company with a value of over USD 1 billion.

+''India may have a billion problems, but it also has billion brilliant entrepreneurs to solve these problems with extremely cost effective solutions for farmers, divyangs and poor,'' he said.
+Stating that Pune is in a unique position to support the startups due to the presence of industry, IT and the finest academic institutions, the minister added that it is now time to increase the international collaboration in the startup ecosystem.

+''It is heartening to note that out of the 79 unicorns in India, four are in Pune.
+The Sci-Tech Park in SPPU has 153 startups,'' the Union minister said.

-Goyal added that Pune has a unique position in the field of IT, industries and educational institutions. ''Industry, academia and research will take the country forward.
-In terms of unicorns also India has done extremely well with 79 such setups.
+''Industry, academia and research will take the country forward.
+In terms of unicorns also, India has done extremely well with 79 such setups.
 Every time I give a presentation, their number changes.
-Pune also has four unicorns, which is something to be proud of with many more in the making,'' he said.
+Pune also has four unicorns, which is something to be proud of with many more in the making,'' Goyal said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)